 Practical Housewifery (1874)

 1 quart ripe sweet berries.
 1 pound sugar.
 1 quart fresh cream.
 Scatter half the sugar over the berries and let them stand three hours.
 Press and mash them, and strain them through a thin muslin bag.

 Add the rest of the sugar, and when dissolved, beat in the cream little by little.
 Freeze rapidly, opening the freezer, if it is not a patent one, several times to beat and stir.

 Or, you may have a pint of whole berries, un-sugared, ready to stir in when the cream is frozen to the consistency of stiff mush.
 In this case, add a cup more sugar to the quart of crushed berries.

 When I was a youngster growing up on our family farm, we would pick the wild raspberries that grew along the fence rows.
-They were smaller than the tame berries, but what they lacked in size, they made up in flavor.
+They were smaller than the tame berries, but what they lacked in size, they made up in natural flavor.